aws-actions/configure-aws-credentials/README.md

 apply to the lastest version 2 train release.
 We will also provide minor version tags on every release, and create a `v3` tag when we are ready for a new major release.
-If you had been following the development of this action so far, this is a change to previous states release policy.
+If you had been following the development of this action so far, this is a change to previous stated release policy.

 ### Table of Contents
 <!-- toc -->